 Thank you for applying for the position of office administrator with ABC Company in Minneapolis, MN.

 We would like to invite you to come to our office to interview for the position.
-Your interview has been scheduled for May 1, 20XX, 1 pm, at 123 Main Street, Minneapolis, MN 55199.
+Your interview has been scheduled for 1 pm on May 10, 2022, at 123 Main Street, Minneapolis, MN 55199.

 Please call me at 651-555-6666 or email me at email@example.com if you have any questions or need to reschedule.